-On the regional scale, the Quaternary normal fault array controls the release of major seismicity, as suggested by the distribution of supra-crustal instrumental earthquakes (INGV, 2020; ISIDe, 2007), and of the strongest historical events (Fig. 1a, Tertulliani and Cucci, 2014; Rovida et al., 2020).
-The recent seismic activity as well as paleoseismological investigations claim that most of the faults bounding the Quaternary basins are seismogenic and therefore enable, in some cases, major past earthquakes to be associated with specific structures (e.g., Pantosti and Valensise, 1990; Cello et al., 2003; Spina et al., 2009; Brozzetti et al., 2009; Villani and Pierdominici, 2010).
-These same studies highlight that the kinematics of the Quaternary faults and the focal mechanisms of the major earthquakes are mutually consistent and are mainly compatible with an SW-NE direction of extension (RCMT and TDMT databases by Pondrelli, 2006, and Scogliamiglio et al., 2006).
-Other authors have recognized oblique normal-lateral fault kinematics in the surrounding regions (e.g., Rossano and Sybaris faults, Galadini et al., 2001; Cinti et al., 2015b).
+On the regional scale, the Quaternary normal fault array controls the release of major seismicity, as suggested by the distribution of supra-crustal instrumental earthquakes (INGV, 2020 and ISIDe, 2007) and of the strongest historical events (Fig. 1a, Tertulliani and Cucci, 2014; Rovida et al., 2020).
+The recent seismic activity as well as paleoseismological investigations claim that most of the faults bounding the Quaternary basins are seismogenic and therefore enable, in some cases, to associate major past earthquakes with specific structures (e.g. Pantosti and Valensise, 1990; Cello et al., 2003; Spina et al., 2009; Brozzetti et al., 2009; Villani and Pierdominici, 2010).
+These same studies highlight that the kinematics of the Quaternary faults and the focal mechanisms of the major earthquakes are mutually consistent and are mainly compatible with an SW-NE direction of extension (RCMT and TDMT databases by Pondrelli, 2006 and Scogliamiglio et al., 2006).
+Other authors have recognized in the surrounding regions an oblique normal-lateral faults kinematics (e.g. Rossano and Sybaris faults, Galadini et al., 2001, Cinti et al., 2015b).
 The fault investigated in this work has been pointed out in more detail by Brozzetti et al. (2017a) in the frame of a larger study focussed on the Quaternary and active faults at the Calabrian-Lucanian boundary (Fig. 1a).
-In the region, three main sets of normal faults, with prevailing dip-slip kinematics, have been mapped: a western one, consisting of E- to NNE-dipping faults (red lines in Fig. 1b), and two other main sets of W- to SW-dipping fault segments (darkblue and blue lines in Fig. 1b).
-The Rotonda-Campotenese set (ROCS) is a right-stepping en échelon master fault developed for a total length of 15 km with an average N160E strike (blue, yellow rimmed lines in Fig. 1b).
-ROCS is composed of two fault segments: (i) the westernmost Fosso della Valle-Campotenese fault (VCT), which extends from the southern border of the Mercure basin to the SW boundary of the Campotenese basin, and (ii) the Rotonda-Sambucoso fault (RSB), which branches out from the VCT segment in the central part of the ROCS.
-In the northern sector, the two segments are averagely spaced ~ 2.5 km at the surface and linked at a depth of $\sim 9-10 \text{ km}$ (Cirillo et al., 2021), cross-cutting the middle-Pleistocene \sim E-W-striking Cozzo Vardo-Cozzo Nisco fault (CVN, light-blue line in Fig. 1b).
-Along the east side of the Campotenese basin, the VCT is generally buried by Holocene deposits, but its location can be inferred based on stratigraphic observations and geomorphic features, such as sharp ridge fronts, linear scarps, and slope breaks.
-The VCT controls the distribution and thickness of the clastic fill basin (Middle Pleistocene-Holocene in age, according to Schiattarella et al., 1994) that reaches the maximum thickness (~ 30 m) in the western sector (VCT hanging wall; see borehole stratigraphy at http://sgi2.isprambiente.it/ mapviewer/, last access: 11 June 2021).
-The spatial relationships, at surface and depth, between the Quaternary fault segments and the hypocenters of the re-located 2010-2014 seismic events (Totaro et al., 2015; Brozzetti et al., 2017a; Napolitano et al., 2020, 2021; Pastori et al., 2021) suggest that the VCT is a good candidate as a seismogenic source for the M_w 5.2 (25 October 2012) Mormanno earthquake, as well as for strong paleo-events.
+In the region, three main sets of normal faults, with prevailing dip-slip kinematics, have been mapped: a western one, consisting of E- to NNE-dipping faults (red lines in Fig. 1b), and two other main sets of W-to SW-dipping fault segments (darkblue and blue lines in Fig.1b).
+The Rotonda-Campotenese Set (ROCS) is a right-stepping en-échelon master fault developed for a total length of 15 km with an average N160E strike (blue, yellow rimmed lines in Fig.1b).
+ROCS is composed by two fault segments: i) the westernmost Fosso della Valle-Campotenese fault (VCT), which extends from the southern border of the Mercure basin to the SW boundary of the Campotenese basin, and ii) the Rotonda-Sambucoso fault (RSB), which branches-out from the VCT segment in the central part of the ROCS.
+In the northern sector, the two segments are averagely spaced ~ 2.5 km at surface and linked at a depth of $\sim 9-10$ km (Cirillo et al., 2021), cross-cutting the middle-Pleistocene ~ E-W striking Cozzo Vardo-Cozzo Nisco fault (CVN, light-blue line in Fig. 1b).
+Along the E-side of the Campotenese basin, the VCT is generally buried by Holocene deposits, but its location can be inferred based on stratigraphic observations and geomorphic features, such as sharp ridge fronts, linear scarps, and slope breaks.
+The VCT controls the distribution and thickness of the clastic fill basin (Middle Pleistocene-Holocene in age, according to Schiattarella et al., 1994) that reaches the maximum thickness (~ 30 m) in the western sector (VCT hanging wall, see boreholes stratigraphy at http://sgi2.isprambiente.it/mapviewer/).
+The spatial relationships, at surface and depth, between the Quaternary fault segments and the hypocenters of the re-located 2010-2014 seismic events (Totaro et al., 2015; Brozzetti et al., 2017a; Napolitano et al., 2020, 2021; Pastori et al., 2021) suggest that the VCT is a good candidate as a seismogenic source for the Mw 5.2 (2012, October 25) Mormanno earthquake, as well as for strong paleo-events.

-3 Methodology
+3. Methodology